helsingborg-stad/helsingborg-io-docker-compose/README.md

 1. Clone this repository
 2. Modify the docker-compose if needed (to suit your specific needs)
-3. docker-compose up --buiild --force-recreate
+3. docker-compose up --build --force-recreate

-And thats it!
+And that's it!